airdeploy/airdeploy-docs/docs/api-reference/react.md

 ## FlagSwitch

-FlagSwitch component is useful, especially for multivariate flags that are not simply on/off - and have more treatments to handle.
+The FlagSwitch wraps multivariate flags that are not simply on/off - and have multiple variations to handle.
 It's used in combination with the Flag component.

+The props that the FlagSwitch component takes are described by the following interface:

 ```typescript
 interface IFlagSwitchProps {